 First, the Speakon, because Speakon cable ends are super-easy.
 Start by stripping about 5/16" (or 8 mm) of insulation from the ends of the wires.
 Make sure you use a good wire stripper, that is set to not nick the inner conductors of the wire.
 It will look like this:

 Notice that none of the small copper strands are cut off.
 If you have your strippers set to cut too deep, you'll start cutting out the copper, and that will decrease the efficiency of the wire.
 So don't do that.
-Now, at this point, you could simply shove the ends into the appropriate ports on the back of the Speakon, I found it's often helpful to back the screws out a little bit before putting the wire in.
+Now, at this point, simply shove the ends into the appropriate ports on the back of the Speakon, I found it's often helpful to back the screws out a little bit before putting the wire in.
 Just don't back them off too much; they will come out.

 While it's good practice to follow standard industry conventions, what really matters is consistency.
 Make sure you always connect the same wire to the same terminal all the way through the cable.
 You don't want to swap the positive for negative.
 That's bad.

 When you're done, the job looks like this:

 All that's left to do is slide up the chuck, the threaded end, and slip the whole plug end into the housing.
 What's that?
 You forgot to send the chuck and threaded end down the cable before you put the end on?
 Don't feel bad, I do it more often than I care to admit, even after making thousands of terminations.
 Don't sweat it, just un-do the screws, take off the end and slip the threaded end and chuck on.
 You're back in business.
 It's a little more work when you forget with an XLR or 1/4", but it's not the end of the world.
 Try to develop a system that helps you not forget.
 I should note that NL4 connectors come with 2 chucks for different sizes of cable.
 Make sure you use the one that fits snugly for proper strain relief.